CoDev-20/Covid19Chatbot/README.md

 # Covid-19 Chatbot
 ## Covid-19 Chatbot is a project currently in development by team CoDev-20 from Mapua Univesity.

 It is currently in heavy development and we are still looking for good training data or dataset.
-If you happen to find one, we would appreciate if you email us the link.

 ---